auth-global/self-documenting-cryptography/design-documents/g3p.md

 When the G3P is deployed as a client-side prehash, then further server-side hashing or other suitable password authentication technology such as SCRAM or PAKE is required before the hash can be safely stored in the server's authentication database.
 In some cases this might be as simple as a single application of SHA256, HMAC, or any other suitable cryptographic hash function applied to the prehash itself.

 One of the practical challenges of deploying a client-side password prehash function is communicating the salt for the password function to the authenticating party.
-Any careless adaptation or implementation of a traditional random-salt-per-password design in a prehash setting has the potential to leak information such as whether or not a given account exists, or if the password for a given account has changed.
+Careless adaptation or implementation of a traditional random-salt-per-password design in a prehash setting has the potential to leak information such as whether or not a given account exists, or if the password for a given account has changed.

-The G3P eliminates this complication by seperating the salt into the _username_ parameter, which is expected to be known of an authenticating party, and various deployment-identifying cryptoacoustic tags such as the _seguid_ and the _domain-tag_.
+The G3P eliminates this complication by separating the salt into the _username_ parameter, which is expected to be known of an authenticating party, and various deployment-identifying cryptoacoustic tags such as the _seguid_ and the _domain-tag_.
 These tags can be shared by all users, and can be constant across an entire deployment.

 Typically, most of these tags would be publicly known.
+These tags serve as part of the salt for the password hash function.
+These tags are intended to point to an authenticated source of documentation.
+These tags are also intended to efficiently lead observers to the deployment's security disclosure portal where incidents may be reported.

-They are intended to point to the start of a documentation path that leads to the deployment's security disclosure portal.
-This referenced documentation should be reasonably specific, and should be published for everybody to see for free and without registration over https and possibly also InterPlanetary FileSystem (IPFS), a content-addressable distributed storage technology that also supports strongly-authenticated publication channels.
+This referenced documentation should state the purpose of the deployment with reasonable specificity, e.g. "for employees of Acme Corporation for use at https://login.acme-corp.example".
+This documenation should be published for everybody to see for free and without registration over https and preferably also on InterPlanetary FileSystem (IPFS), a content-addressable distributed storage technology that also supports strongly-authenticated publication channels.

 In this way, the G3P transparently binds the output of the hash to a specific username on a specific authentication service.
-In doing so, the G3P provides domain seperation among usernames and services.
+In doing so, the G3P provides _domain separation_[^domain-separation] among usernames and services.

  Say there is a user reuses the same or similar password across multiple accounts.
 Say there is an evesdropper with the ability to see inside encrypted TLS sessions, and they intercept a G3P prehash of our user's reused password.

 In order for the evesdropper to use the stolen prehash against the other accounts, the reused plaintext password must first be cracked.
-Beyond cracking and replaying, the domain-seperated, channel-locked prehash is otherwise almost certainly useless.
+Beyond cracking and replaying, the domain-separated, channel-locked prehash is otherwise almost certainly useless.

 A G3P hash cannot be transported between deployments of the protocol in dishonest ways.
 This is analogous to ingress and egress filtering routinely deployed on Internet Protocol routers.
 In ingress/egress filtering, traffic that claims to originate from inside the network is not allowed to enter the network from the outside, and traffic that claims to originate from outside the network is not allowed to be leave the network from the inside.